romaricdrigon/OrchestraBundle/README.md

     app_title: Orchestra # default.
 Will be used as title (prefix) for pages
 ```

+## Misc

+IE8 is not supported by provided templates.
+Twitter Bootstrap is missing its JS polyfills, and we are using jQuery 2.0

 ## Thanks

 Twitter Bootstrap integration have been realized using templates from [Braincrafted Bootstrap bundle](https://github.com/braincrafted/bootstrap-bundle)